 Kym Friese’s monthly mental health column aims to help anyone suffering from any mental health concerns.
-If this article causes any concerns for you please call Lifeline Australia on 13 11 14.
+If this article raises any issues for you please contact the resources at the bottom of this article.

 February we began to debunk mental health which I’d like to continue through further dissecting mental illness to further explore the relationship between our mental and physical health.

 Let’s start with ‘Mental Illness’, which is a term referring to a diverse group of mental health conditions varying in severity, lasting anywhere from a couple of weeks, years or the duration of lifespan.
 Each individual will be subject to experiencing differing symptoms but overall mental illnesses alter your thoughts, behaviour, interactions, ability to function and moods.
 Some examples include Depression, Eating Disorders, Trauma, Anxiety, Bi-polar & Substance Use Disorders.

 Health Direct estimates as many as “1 in every 5 Australians — about 4 million people — suffers from a mental illness in a given year, and almost half the population has suffered a mental disorder at some time in their life.
 Most common mental disorders are depression, anxiety and substance use disorders.”

 Alarmingly, Health Direct highlights that “although mental illness is treatable, about two thirds of people with mental illness do not seek treatment”.

 This means it’s likely most of us will either endure or be exposed to someone suffering mental health concerns at some point throughout our lives.
 As such it’s important to recognise a mental health concern becomes a mental illness when the ongoing signs and symptoms you are experiencing begin to generate recurrent stressors which begin to impede your ability to function day to day or on a regular basis.